 When you order tickets either on the day of travel or for the very next day, you could be paying as much as €62 or more for a premium ticket.

-Although you can visit Pompeii with the slower commuter trains, we can’t recommend this option for tourists and travelers, as some of them can take up to 4 hours each way.
+Although you can visit Pompeii with the slower commuter trains, the Circumvesuviana trains, we can’t recommend this option for tourists and travelers, as some of them can take up to 4 hours each way.

-Every train to Pompeii requires a transfer in Naples.
+Every train to Pompeii requires a transfer to Naples.
 The average transfer from Naples to Pompeii will take 35-45 minutes.

-Thankfully, most of the train companies from Rome offer tickets with a free transfer in Naples.
+Thankfully, most of the train companies from Rome offer tickets with a free transfer to Naples.